 That’s what he is doing now in Berkeley, California, as a part of the Open Insulin project that aims to create a blueprint for insulin, an open-source protocol that would be universally created and shared so that others could actually make a generic version of insulin.

-This project is a part of Counter Culture Labs, which sprung up from hacking community projects in the Bay Area and is now in the process of becoming a non-profit.
-The goal: to develop an open insulin roadmap within the next 5 years or so.
+This project is a part of Counter Culture Labs, which sprung up from hacking community projects in the Bay Area and became a stand-alone non-profit organization.
+The goal: to develop an open insulin roadmap within the next decade.

-Along with Anthony, the Open Insulin project team is made up of roughly 50 self-described “hackers and tinkerers” who proudly point out they are all “bio-curious" -- with a mix of genetic engineering, software, biochemistry and biotech experience.
+Along with Anthony, the Open Insulin project team began with roughly 50 self-described “hackers and tinkerers” who proudly point out they are all “bio-curious" -- with a mix of genetic engineering, software, biochemistry and biotech experience.

 Just as other tech-savvy and gadget-connected hackers and do-it-yourselfers have done with diabetes device and data, Open Insulin is embracing the #WeAreNotWaiting mantra that has taken the D-world by storm and is changing the regulatory and industry view on expanding open access to innovations.

-“The spirit of #WeAreNotWaiting is really with us,” says Anthony, who has been closely watching the D-tech hacker movement and is now bringing that to the insulin side.
+“The spirit of #WeAreNotWaiting is really with us,” says Anthony, who closely watched the D-tech hacker movement and is wanted to bring that to the insulin production side.
 “But we don’t just want to 'not wait' on better ways of managing diabetes, we also don’t want to wait on big bureaucratic organizations to find the right incentives to bring us the best of what research has to offer.”